 E-health has rapidly emerged as one of the most dynamic and fastest-growing areas of the health care industry.
 As the industry becomes more dependent on information technology, health law practitioners are increasingly confronting unfamiliar legal issues.
-The Second Edition of E-Health, Privacy, and Security Law, with CD-ROM, a reformulation of Bloomberg BNA’s E-Health Business and Transactional Law, offers clear guidance on the full range of today’s e-health business and transactional law issues with a new focus on the liabilities and ethical issues associated with the increased use of health information technology, social media, and digitized patient records and discusses such important topics and trends as: personal health records and social media; FDA regulation of e-health technology; special issues regarding electronic health information and litigation; the latest regulations on privacy and security issues under the HITECH Act; and new enforcement techniques and practices.
+E-Health, Privacy, and Security Law, with CD-ROM, Second Edition offers clear guidance on the full range of today’s e-health business and transactional law issues with a new focus on the liabilities and ethical issues associated with the increased use of health information technology, social media, and digitized patient records and discusses such important topics and trends as: personal health records and social media; FDA regulation of e-health technology; special issues regarding electronic health information and litigation; the latest regulations on privacy and security issues under the HITECH Act; and new enforcement techniques and practices.

 This treatise also is useful for e-health professionals, who will value its indispensable analysis and advice to help them avoid penalties and jail time; maximize the use of technology to increase efficiency, cut costs, and improve marketing; and complete e-health strategic transactions successfully.